platanus/activeadmin_addons/docs/select2_search.md

 # Select2

-## Search
+## Ajax Search

-To enable select2 search functionality you need to do the following:
+To enable select2 ajax search functionality you need to do the following:

 ```ruby
   f.input :category_id, as: :search_select, url: admin_categories_path,